Watch this video on 6 ways managers can improve creativity and team decision making.

 6. Read the Group.
 Develop each member.

 Sometimes the leader’s mere recognition and encouragement of an individual member’s skills, attitude, or efforts may be that one thing which “grows” that person into a strong collaborative member of the team.

-Balancing the leader’s creativity with the group’s creativity is a necessary in decision making.
+Balancing the leader’s creativity with the group’s creativity is a necessary in team decision making.
 This balancing act creates more than just satisfied employees.
 It optimizes the process.
-This is how, where, and when good group decisions are made.
+This is how, where, and when good decisions are made.